hanthom/thinky-practice-1/readme.md

 # Making changes to the repo

+Check out [this](https://guides.github.com/introduction/flow/index.html) guide on the git flow I use.
 Use your own fork to get familiar with the code in a local environment.
 Once you're ready to make changes you can create pull requests on/ push to the dev branch first and Heroku will deploy the updates to: [chip-thinky-practice-dev.herokuapp.com/](https://ph-todo-app-dev.herokuapp.com/).
 Pull requests to master will generate [review apps](https://devcenter.heroku.com/articles/github-integration-review-apps).
 If you're in the on the Pink Hippos slack team you'll see updates in the thinky-practice channel.

 # Useful Tips